Observational Study and Core Experiment

 d.
 Soil Sampling

 Prior to initiation of the experiment, soil cores will be collected during the growing season from all of the plots.
-For each plot, collect two to three soil cores (soil corer - 2.5 x 10 cm) from each of the 2.5 x 2.5 m subplots (in areas designated for destructive biomass sampling).
+For each plot, collect two to three soil cores (soil corer - 2.5 x 10 cm) in the strips used for destructive biomass sampling.
 Litter and vegetation should be removed from the soil surface before collecting each sample.
-Composite and homogenize these sub-samples into a single sample for each 5x5 m plot (total of 30 roughly 500 g samples).
+Composite and homogenize these sub-samples into a single sample for each 5x5 m plot (total of 30 roughly 300 g samples).
 All soil samples should be double bagged in paper and allowed to air dry.
 Label each bag (with permanent marker, Sharpie preferred) with the following information: date of collection, name of collector, name of sampling site, and block/plot/treatment identification.

 To ship your pre-treatment soils to the University of Minnesota please precisely follow these instructions: